taranpalsingh/competitive-programming/README.md

 # Competitive-Programming
-Solutions of the leetcode and hackerRank questions that I have successfully submitted till now.
+Solutions of the leetcode and hackerRank questions that I have attempted since June 2021.